Non-concentration phenomenon for one dimensional reaction-diffusion systems with mass dissipation: Introduction and main results

-for some positive constants $\alpha_i$, $i=1,\ldots, m$. \item The last inequality in \eqref{A3} is in fact redundant since it can be implied from \eqref{A2}. \item For simplicity, the initial data in Theorem \ref{thm:main} are assumed to be bounded.
+for some positive constants $\alpha_i$, $i=1,\ldots, m$. \item For simplicity, the initial data in Theorem \ref{thm:main} are assumed to be bounded.
 However, we believe that $u_{0}\in L^{3}_+(\Omega)^m$ are enough to conclude the Theorem.
 It remains, however, an interesting open problem if Theorem \ref{thm:main} still holds for only integrable initial data, i.e. $u_0\in L^1_+(\Omega)^m$. \end{itemize} \end{remark} Extensions of Theorem \ref{thm:main} include the case of mass control and slightly super-cubic intermediate sum condition, which will be stated in the following.

 \begin{theorem}[Mass control and cubic intermediate sum] Assume \eqref{A1}, \eqref{A3} with $r=3$, \eqref{A4}, and

 for some $\alpha_i > 0, i=1,\ldots, m$, $k_0\ge 0$ and $k_1\in \R$.
 Then for any non-negative bounded initial data $u_0 \in L^\infty_+(\Omega)^m$ there is a unique global classical solution to \eqref{eq1.1}.
 Moreover, if $k_0 = k_1 = 0$ or $k_1<0$, then the solution is bounded uniformly in time, i.e.